alphagov/govuk-developer-docs/source/manual/govuk-env-sync.html.md

 ### Icinga checks
 For every `govuk_env_sync::task:`, a passive Icinga alert `GOV.UK environment sync <title>` is created.
 They are updated on exit of the sync script.

+If you get an Icinga alert about a failing task, investigate whether there were any new problems as it does occasionally fail.
+If not, it can be acked for 24 hours and left to run overnight again.